umjoshua/react-native-nft-marketplace/readme.md

 # react-native-nft-marketplace
-This is a demo docker application.
+This is a react native demo application.
-This demo app has a simple user profile app using node js and mongodb.

 ## To start the application
 1.